Features of Corporate Issuers

 The risks in a corporation are shared among all owners.
 However, owners have limited liability.
 This implies that the maximum loss owners can incur is the amount of their investment in the business.
 Moreover, returns are shared by the owners through equity claims proportional to their respective shares.

-There is no contractual obligation for the repayment of the ownership claim.
-Nevertheless, the owners have a residual claim on the corporation’s cash flows and assets after liabilities have been settled.
+There is no contractual obligation to repay the ownership claim.
+Nevertheless, after settling liabilities, the owners have a residual claim on the corporation’s cash flows and assets.

 External Financing